DeveloperDunne/Footballer-Hangman/README.md

 <br>

-Footballers hangman is a python terminal game which runs through Heroku and is based on the classic game, Hangman.
+Footballers Hangman is a Python terminal game which runs through Heroku and is based on the classic game, Hangman.

-Will you succeed in guessing before your guesses run out or will you be dangling from above.
+Will you succeed in guessing before your guesses run out or will you be dangling from above?

 ![Responsivness](./readme-images/responsive.webp)